OliverColeman/bain/readme.md

 gradle build
 ```

-This will create a runnable jar file in a directory called bain-build in the
+This will create a runnable jar file in build/libs
-same directory that the bain project
-directory resides in.
-The jar file will contain all the required dependencies.

 ## Getting started